comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 since these perform dataset analytics, which requires access to the whole dataset, which is not feasible in decentralization environments such as Solid where data can reside behind access control.
-Furthermore, we also focus solely on the class of read-only queries due to the scope of this article, but the concepts can easily be extended towards write queries.
+Furthermore, we also focus solely on the class of read-only queries due to the scope of this article, but our approach can easily be extended towards write queries.

 The SNB interactive workload consists of two classes of query templates: *short* and *complex* read queries.
 Since these queries cover the choke points related to linking structures only partially,